 Which medicine and teachings does this initiation offer?

-With this initiation, we become more aware of our relationship with nature, with Mother Earth, and strive to be more aligned and in harmony.
 We begin to embody more health and awareness that we can be an example to others.
 We don't have to coax them or force them to heal or change.
 We begin to radiate health, contentment and joy.
 People become curious and come to us because we embody that oasis of awareness, love and knowledge of what is good for all.
 We become magnetic.
-We understand that we want our contribution to be positive in everything we do, for the whole world, for the community, for the Earth.
-We feel the need to return back to the Earth, to our Mother, and to show love.

 We become more aware of the consequences of our actions and what we do.
 We start doing only those things that are useful for life as a whole.
 In this way, we embody the Day Keepers.
 Because these are not just beautiful thoughts and ideas or superficial love, but actions that become more important than words.
 The more the seeds of this lineage take root in us, the more we start gardening and planting flowers.
 Life flows through us with ease.
 We live in harmony with nature without too much effort.
 And we are starting to devote more and more of what we do to the well-being of the whole community.
 And we grow ourselves like plants, we are aware that we are humus, that we live in a body intertwined with elements, and that we are infinite beings at the same time.